Conexo Answer Yesterday — Sunday, July 12, 2026

 Hardest Group Analysis

-The hardest group "___POLITAN" is the trickiest category.
-The words NEA, METRO, COSMO, ACRO share a connection that is typically the most abstract or deceptive — often involving wordplay, double meanings, or obscure associations.
+The hardest group "PARTS OF A SUIT JACKET" is the trickiest category.
+The words LAPEL, COLLAR, SLEEVE, POCKET share a connection that is typically the most abstract or deceptive — often involving wordplay, double meanings, or obscure associations.

 Puzzle Stats